WildMeOrg/Wildbook/devops/development/README.md

 	jar -xvf /path/to/wildbook-xxx.war
 	```
 1. return to the `devops/development/` directory in the wildbook repo
-1. run `docker-compose up [-d]` (will launch latest postgresql and tomcat9 docker images)
+1. run `docker-compose up [-d]`, which will launch latest postgresql and tomcat9 docker images
-1. open in browser http://localhost:81/ when tomcat has started
+1. To verify successful launch, open in browser http://localhost:81/ when tomcat has started

 ## When developing